 - Applicants must hold the intellectual property rights to the project and should also be able to demonstrate access to key characters or institutions.

 - Projects will be considered without a producer attached but it is encouraged to apply with details of the team.

 - Assembly will cover the cost of the director’s return travel, up to eight nights of accommodation and festival accreditation during the programme.
-The cost of any relevant visas will need to be covered by the applicant.
 There will also be bursaries available to cover travel expenses of attending producers.

 - Shortlisted applicants will be invited to interview (in person or on skype) to discuss their projects.

 - Successful applicants will be informed by 6th July 2020